massimocallisto/nosql-graph-lab/README.md

 * Docker and Docker Compose environment

-## Setup
+## Run

-Create two folders for data dir and scripts:

-    mkdir data

-Then you can run the docker compose:
+You can run the docker compose:

     docker-compose up

-The connect to the web interface ( change `localhost` with your remote VM ip if needed)
+Then connect to the web interface ( change `localhost` with your remote VM ip if needed)

     http://localhost:8529/